4 steps for creating extraordinary client experiences

 About Julie Littlechild

 Julie Littlechild is a recognized expert on driving deeper engagement and growth.
-A speaker, blogger, and researcher, she has worked with and studied successful financial advisors, their clients, and their teams for 20 years.
-She is the founder and president of AbsoluteEngagement.com, which conducts ongoing research into the drivers of personal, client, and team engagement.
+A speaker, blogger, author, and researcher, she has worked with and studied successful financial advisors, their clients, and their teams for 20 years.
+She is the co-host of the Becoming Referable podcast and the founder and CEO of AbsoluteEngagement.com, which conducts ongoing research into the drivers of personal, client, and team engagement.
 Her company translates and shares these findings through presentations and thought-leadership programs.